typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 }
 ```

-In FP we embrace reasoning about our programs and since `IO` is a `Monad` you can compose bigger programs from small ones in a `for-comprehention`.
+In FP we embrace reasoning about our programs and since `IO` is a `Monad` you can compose bigger programs from small ones in a `for-comprehension`.
 For example:

 ```scala